asad-sangla/sqlopsstudio/docs/carbon/Insight-flyout-UX pattern.md

 # UX Pattern for Insights Flyout

-When a user clicks 'Show insight' on the insight widget, a flyout slides in on the right.
+When a user clicks 'Show Details' on the insight widget, a flyout slides in on the right.

 The top section shows a key value pair.